 What is referred to here as “mind-body techniques” is also called “stress-management techniques” in other circles.
 Nonetheless, in Dr. Rodriguez’s opinion, the term stress-management can underestimate the utility of such methods.
 For example, these methods are not just applicable to stressful situations.
 Mind-body techniques are being used nationwide to improve blood pressure and heart health, to help clients cope with chronic pain and other chronic disease processes like diabetes, even to improve fertility!
-Further, these methods are not voodoo.
+These methods are not voodoo.
 They work by causing changes in the endocrine, immune, and/or nervous systems.

 8. If I’m running late, can I have therapy over-the-phone or Internet?